scholarslab/praxis/_posts/meeting-note/2015-10-29-git-review.md

 * We all do first three units and come in with prepared question

 PS Shout out to Ethan for fixing the formatting of this.
+And to Lydia for moral support.